Introduction

 -

-Step 6 Interpret bake igniter amperage
+Step 6 Interpret the bake igniter current

 -